When Susan and Will Doran welcomed their daughter Collyns into the world, they savoured the joy of becoming first-time parents.

 For many families, getting a diagnosis doesn’t mean a cure, or even a treatment, is near.
 Rather, it may offer a feeling of relief, and help them plan and prepare for new social and developmental issues they’re sure to confront as their child grows.

-The CAUSES Research Clinic provides genome-wide sequending to diagnose rare genetic diseases in children who would otherwise require numerous tests or might not be diagnosed at all.
+The CAUSES Research Clinic provides genome-wide sequencing to diagnose rare genetic diseases in children who would otherwise require numerous tests or might not be diagnosed at all.

 There are 7,000 known genetic disorders and the CAUSES Research Clinic uses a single genomic test capable of identifying all of these at once.
 One single test reduces the number of invasive tests required, such as biopsies, biochemical tests, expensive single gene tests or MRI scans, which may require sedation.